Archive for October, 2011

 Vic Falls Beautiful Image

-On a recent postcard from Zambia I wrote: “This is my favorite place!
+Speaking to Sam last night, she said she received my postcard from Zambia.
+On it I wrote: “This is my favorite place!
 It’s fabulous!
 You would love it too!”

 Tags: , ,